 Storage: Store refrigerated in airtight container for 5 days.

-Category: Bay Area Bites Food + Drink, books, magazines, newspapers, chefs, cookbooks, cooking techniques and tips, events, food trends and technology, health and nutrition, kids and family, recipes, vegetarian and vegan
+Category: Bay Area Bites Food + Drink, books, magazines, newspapers, chefs, cookbooks, cooking techniques and tips, events, food trends and technology, health and nutrition, healthy recipes and guides, kids and family, recipes, vegetarian and vegan